alan1nguyen/Wordle/README.md

 To run application in Command Prompt:

+1. Download Wordle-master.zip

+2. Extract .zip file in your desired location with 'Extract Here'

-1. Navigate to folder in Command Prompt
+3. Navigate to folder in Command Prompt

-    - `..
-Wordle\bin\Debug\net6.0`
+    - `cd .. \Wordle-master`

-    - Run command `dotnet Wordle.dll "FileName.txt"`
+    - Run command `dotnet run "FileName.txt"`

 To run application in Visual Studio Code: